ben594/align/TUTORIAL.md

-   Back in `templates/wishlist.html`, instead of directly embedding the timestamp `{{item.time_added}}` (replace with whatever is appropriate of you), you would do `{{humanize_time(item.time_added)}}`.
+   Back in `templates/wishlist.html`, instead of directly embedding the timestamp `{{item.time_added}}` (replace with whatever is appropriate for your implementation), you would do `{{humanize_time(item.time_added)}}`.

-   Test your template-powered endpoint now!
+   Test your template-powered endpoint on your browser now!

 3. Our next step is to add a button "Add to Wishlist" next to each product displayed on the landing page, so an authenticated user can